modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 #### Advanced Usage of `to_dist`

-All examples described above convert initialized agents into its distributed version through the `to_dist()` method.
-For those agents whose initialization is time-consuming, the above method is equivalent to performing the initialization operation twice.
-If the `to_dist` method is used directly, it will seriously affect efficiency.
+All examples described above convert initialized agents into their distributed version through the `to_dist()` method, which is equivalent to initialize the agent twice.
+For agents whose initialization process is time-consuming, the `to_dist` method is inefficient.
 Therefore, AgentScope also provides a method to convert the Agent instance into its distributed version while initializing it, that is, passing in `to_dist=True` and other necessary parameters when the original agent instance is initialized.

 In Subprocess mode, the initialization of distribtued agent can be simplified to the following code: